lemlac/mulem/docs/reference.md

 ### Constants

-Pair `::` and `=` together to create a constant.
-This can be combined together as `::=` to mean the same thing.
-This distinguishes them from aliases and makes it clear that there's a value on the right hand side.
-A constant holds an unchangeable value that must be known at compile time.
-Set the type as `const T` where `T` is the type of the value.
+Constants are declared with type `const T`.
+The `const` makes it clear that we're defining a constant value and not an alias or another type of meta binding.
+After the type is an equals sign `=` and it's value.
+The type can be inferred with `:: =` or `::=`.

 ```
 PI :: const float = 3.14159
 E  ::= 2.71828                -- Inferred
 ```

-You can also bind a function to a constant.
-To do so, but the parameter before the `=` like you would with basic functions.
-When calling it, it would be the same as defining it inline and then calling that function.
+You can also bind a function to a constant with `const fn`.
+Define it like you would with basic functions.
+The `const fn` can is opitional for shorthand form, just `:: (param) =` is needed.
 This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.

 ```
-IDENTITY :: (x) = x
+IDENTITY :: const fn(x) = x     -- Full definition.
-addOne :: (x) = x + 1
+addOne :: (x) = x + 1           -- Shorthand.
 value = addOne(2)               -- Means (fn(x) = x + 1)(2), result is 3.
 array = map([1, 2, 3, 4], addOne)
 ```

-### Definition Blocks

-Some keywords after `::` start a **definition block.** They can only be used in `::` definitions.
-These are special blocks used for abstract data like types and static members.

-#### Structural Types (`struct`)
+### Structural Types (`struct`)

 Structs are product types—or in other words—plain data containers.
 They cannot extend other structs, but can inherit members of other structs. *(See [Inheritance and Visibility](#Inheritance-and-Visibility).)*